Dubai ruler must pay ex-wife $700M in divorce settlement

 Haya, 47, fled to the U.K. in 2019 and sought custody of her two children through the British courts.
 The princess, who is the daughter of the late King Hussein of Jordan, said she was “terrified” of her husband, who is alleged to have ordered the forced return to the Gulf emirate of two of his daughters.

-Sheikh Mohammed, 72, is also the prime minister of the United Arab Emirates and a major horse breeder.
+Sheikh Mohammed, 72, is also the vice president and prime minister of the United Arab Emirates and a major horse breeder.
 The founder of the successful Godolphin horse-racing stable, he is on friendly terms with Queen Elizabeth II.

+Haya, a graduate of Oxford University, is also a keen equestrian and competed in show jumping for Jordan at the 2000 Sydney Olympics.